feriforgacs/feriforgacs.me_nextjs/posts/100-days-of-making/2022-01-16-summary-of-the-first-10-days.md

 image: "/assets/blogposts/2022/100-days-of-making/first-10-days.png"
 ---

-I'm close to check all he items on my todo list regarding the features I'd like to add to the mvp.
+I'm close to check all the items on my todo list regarding the features I'd like to add to the mvp.
 But the UI is still a crap.
 I haven't spent much time working on that because my main focus was to make the functions work and then make it look pretty.

 <!-- more -->